 "Money and Politics in the 2010 Midterm Elections," a panel discussion featuring Daylin Leach, PA State Senator; Olivia Thorne, League of Women Voters; James Browning, Common Cause; and Carol Hager, Bryn Mawr College Political Science Department.
 (Co-sponsored with BMC Democracy Matters).

 Middle East/North Africa Teach-In, a day long multimedia event featuring panel discussions, student presentations, music, art, Skype interviews with eyewitnesses in Egypt and Yemen.
-The teach-in was opened by President McAuliffe and closed with a lecture by Eve Trout Powell, University of Pennsylvania.
+The teach-in was opened by Past-President McAuliffe and closed with a lecture by Eve Trout Powell, University of Pennsylvania.
 (Co-sponsored by Middle East Studies).